Czech ( Listen to this Čeština)

-The region where Czech is spoken is traditionally called Bohemia ( Listen to this Čechy) and was named after the Boii tribe who, according to Roman sources, have inhabited the area since at least the 1st century AD.
-The dialects spoken in Moravia ( Listen to this Morava) are also considered forms of Czech.
+The region where Czech is spoken is traditionally called Bohemia (Čechy).
+It was named after the Boii tribe, who, according to Roman sources, have inhabited the area since at least the 1st century AD.
+The dialects spoken in Moravia (Morava) are also considered forms of Czech.
+The language of Bohemia was known as Bohemian until the early 20th century, when it became known as Czech.

+Czech first started appearing in writing in the form of glosses and short notes in texts during the 12th and 13th centuries.
 Czech literature started to appear in the 13th century.
-The first printed book in Czech, the story of the Trojan war ( Listen to this příběh o Trójské válce), was published at Listen to this Plzeň (Pilsen) in 1468.
+The first printed book in Czech, the story of the Trojan war (Příběh o Trójské válce), was published at Pilsen (Plzeň) in 1468.
 After many years of Austrian rule, during which German was the main language of literature and government, there was a revival of Czech literature at the end of the 18th century.

-The most prominent writer during the early period of Czech literature was Listen to this Jan Hus (1369-1415), a religious reformer who also reformed Czech spelling ( Listen to this české hláskování).
-He created the system of having one grapheme (letter) for every phoneme (sound) in the language by adding accents ( Listen to this čárka) to some of the letters.
-As a result, written Czech looks very different to written Polish.
-For example, in Czech the sound ch, as in church, is written Listen to this č, but the same sound is written cz in Polish.
+The most prominent writer during the early period of Czech literature was Jan Hus (1369-1415), a religious reformer who also reformed Czech spelling (české hláskování).
+He created the system of having one grapheme (letter) for every phoneme (sound) in the language by adding accents (čárka) to some of the letters.
+As a result, written Czech looks very different from written Polish.
+For example, in Czech the sound ch, as in church, is written č, but the same sound is written cz in Polish.

 A recording of the Czech alphabet by Zbyněk Bambušek